Advice from Departments

 Who can students contact if they have additional questions?

-Mouhamédoul Amine Niang, Associate Professor of French and Chair of French and Italian
+Mouhamédoul Amine Niang, Associate Professor of French and Chair of Francophone and and Italian Studies through June 30; after June 30 contact Valérie Dionne, Professor of French and Chair of Francophone and Italian Studies

 What would you tell a first-year student about Geology?